 Natural ventilation used to be the way to go when it came to the question of replacing indoor air with fresh outdoor air.
 This depended on several factors, of course, including outdoor temperatures, winds, etc. If you try opening a window on a mild day with no blowing breeze, there is no way to control the airflow.

 Today, that method is not used as readily, seeing that most modern homes tend to be and want to be sealed for energy efficiency.
 Natural ventilation is uncontrolled and offers little moisture support.
-It's why people open up their windows less today since homes are often equipped with central heating and cooling systems and the temperature control is far more sophisticated.
+It’s why people open up their windows less today since homes are often equipped with central heating and cooling systems and temperature control are far more sophisticated.
 So this begs the question: how do homes ensure the quality of their indoor air?
 There are several ways this happens and ensuring a functioning and efficient ventilation system is a primary concern.

 The Importance of Indoor Air Quality on Health and Beyond